-"Adams says Inuit outside the claim area stand to lose their rights and identities if the constitution passes.
-She says the LIA claims that all Inuit will be treated equally, but she does not live in one of the five communities from Rigolet to Nain, he'll have to buy a license if he wants to hunt on his traditional grounds and he'll have to pay for his own home care when he gets too old to take care of himself.
+"Adams says Inuit outside the claim area stand to lose their rights and identifies if the constitution passes.
+She says the LIA claims that all Inuit will be treated equally, but she doesn't believe it.
+For example, she says if an Inuk does not live in one of the five communities from Rigolet to Nain, he'll have to buy a license if he wants to hunt on his traditional grounds and he'll have to pay for his own home care when he gets too old to take care of himself.
 'Equality stops at Rigolet,' she says.
 'We're orphans.
-We're looking through the LIA window and we're hoping some good things will fall off the LIA table that will be for Upper Lake Melville" (Johansen 2002).
+We're looking through the LIA vindow and we're hoping some good things will fall off the LIA table that will be for Upper Lake Melville'' (Johansen 2002).